gbdev/pandocs/src/Palettes.md

 Unlike BCPD, this register can be accessed outside VBlank and HBlank.

-### FF69 - BCPD/BGPD (Background Color Palette Data or Background Palette Data) - CGB Mode Only
+### FF69 — BCPD/BGPD (CGB Mode only): Background color palette data / Background palette data

 This register allows to read/write data to the CGBs background palette memory, addressed through BCPS/BGPI.
 Each color is stored as little-endian RGB555: